 This aligns with the experiences of faculty researchers, as attending such events empowers them to tackle complex research problems and contribute meaningfully to their fields (Güven, 2020).
 They equip individuals with competencies to address real-world challenges.

 Table 5.
-Factor 5: Clear goals for research output tied to career progression and personal aspirations.
+Factor 5- Clear goals for research output tied to career progression and personal aspirations